Barrow's Stores

 Barrow's Stores, also known as Barrow's, was an upmarket department store located in Birmingham, England.
+In the late 1950s, Barrow's Stores moved into the emerging supermarket business, and in 1964 was purchased by Fitch Lovell, the food distribution and manufacturing group, who eventually merged the business into their own chain, Key Markets.

 History

 Barrow's Stores was originally started by Richard Cadbury, of the Cadbury family.
 Richard opened a small drapery store in 1794 in Bull Street.
 By 1824 the Cadbury family opened a new shop next door selling tea, coffee and cocoa.

 However, in 1849 John Cadbury transferred the business to his cousin Richard Cadbury Barrow so they could concentrate on the manufacture of chocolate.
 The business was renamed Barrow's Stores.